Eight Things to do with Your Elderly Parents in The Midlands

 If you are in the Birmingham area, Winterbourne House is worth a visit.
 The design of the house was inspired by the Arts and Crafts Movement, and visitors can enjoy its beautiful Edwardian contents, including the William Morris wallpaper in the light and airy rooms.
 The house was designed with all the latest “mod cons” of the day, such as hot running water, electric lighting and a telephone line.

 The seven-acre Winterbourne Botanic Garden is full of interest and colour, with plant collections from around the globe.
 It is a place that is engaging – and suitable – for visitors of all ages, whether enjoying a woodland walk or just relaxing in the walled garden.
-The garden is somewhere they may like to visit with their live-in carer on warm summer days.
+The garden is somewhere an older person may like to visit with their live-in carer on warm summer days.

 The Black Country Living Museum